 At least one credit of CHM 6936 (Chemistry Colloquium) is required.
 Each student must present a seminar on their proposed research at the colloquium and to the dissertation committee for a letter grade by the end of their third semester of graduate study (see 3.1.6).

-Each student must present a seminar on their original research proposal on a forensic-related topic that is not related to the student’s specific doctoral research project at the Chemistry Colloquium (CHM 6936) and to the dissertation committee for a letter grade by the end of their fourth semester of graduate study (see 3.1.10).
-The topic must be approved by the Dissertation Advisor in consultation with the Forensic Graduate Committee.

 At least eight credits of CHM 7910 (Dissertation Research) involving independent dissertation research under the direction of a faculty member in the Department.

 At least 15 credits of CHM 7980 (Ph.D.
 Dissertation) is to be taken after the student has advanced to candidacy.